Last Updated on May 4, 2021 by Grow with Bovees

 1. Scotts Turf Builder Weed & Feed Fertilizer — Best Weed and Feed for Lawns

-Scotts Turf Builder Weed & Feed is billed as the best weed and feed for lawns for several reasons.
-For starters, it can be used for several different grass types including Kentucky bluegrass, fescue, ryegrass, bahiagrass, centipede, Bermuda, zoysia, and to kill several different types of weeds such as clover, dollarweed, dandelions, and much more.
+Scotts Turf Builder is billed as the best weed and feed for lawns for several reasons.
+For starters, it can be used for several grass types including Kentucky bluegrass, fescue, ryegrass, bahiagrass, centipede, Bermuda, zoysia, and to kill several types of weeds such as clover, dollarweed, dandelions, and much more., some tougher weeds like nutgrass and dandelions, may require the use of a dandelion removal tool due to their strong root systems.

 It is a great choice to thicken lawns, and to get rid of weeds, and can be applied during any season.
-Scotts Turf Builder Weed & Feed can cover up to 14,000 square feet, and when applied properly protects your lawn from heat, drought, and other stresses.
+Scotts Turf Builder Weed & Feed can cover up to 14,000 square feet (13.01 a), and when applied properly protects your lawn from heat, drought, and other stresses.

 Scotts weed and feed should be applied twice per year, and at least 30 days between applications.
 Even though it works well for most grasses, it should not be used on Bentgrass, Carpetgrass, and St. Augustine grass lawns.